gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 ## Exploring the Lab Repo

 This workshop leverages the code found in [this repo](https://github.com/gracebrickley/clus24-devwks-2047).

-If you are using the public deployment of this lab guide, be sure to clone the repo locally before continuing, as we're going to reference the files found within from here on out.

 ### Kafka and Friends